Ehsan-Nezami/compact-rf-upconverter-sdr/README.md

 ## Overview

-This project presents a compact redesign of an RF upconverter based on an existing open-source design.
+This project is a compact RF upconverter designed to enable HF signal reception (0–30 MHz) using SDR platforms such as HackRF and RTL-SDR.

-The goal of this work was to improve practical usability by introducing USB power input, migrating the design to full SMD implementation, and optimizing the PCB layout while preserving RF functionality.

-The implementation was validated through real-world testing using SDR-based measurement tools.
+The design is based on an existing open-source architecture and has been redesigned for improved practicality, compactness, and ease of assembly.

+The implementation includes full hardware redesign, USB power integration, and real-world SDR validation.

 ---

 ## Key Improvements

-* USB-powered operation (5V input)
+* USB-powered architecture (5V input)
 * Full migration to SMD components
-* Compact PCB layout redesign
+* Compact PCB layout optimization
-* Improved manufacturability and assembly process
+* Improved manufacturability for prototype assembly
-* RF signal validation using SDR systems (HackRF / RTL-SDR)
+* SDR-based RF validation (HackRF / RTL-SDR)

 ---

 ## Hardware Design

-The PCB was redesigned using EasyEDA with a focus on:
+The PCB was redesigned in EasyEDA with focus on:

-* RF signal integrity and controlled routing
+* Controlled RF signal routing
-* Compact form factor optimization
+* Compact board footprint
-* Clean power distribution strategy
+* Stable power distribution
-* Practical assembly and prototyping considerations
+* Practical home-lab assembly considerations

 ---

-## PCB Design Note (Ground Plane Strategy)
+## PCB Design Note (Ground Strategy)

-Due to the prototype being assembled in a home lab environment, the ground polygon was intentionally simplified to improve soldering accessibility and reduce assembly complexity.
+Due to prototyping in a home-lab environment, the ground polygon was intentionally simplified to improve soldering accessibility and reduce assembly complexity.

-This trade-off was made to facilitate rapid prototyping and debugging during early-stage development.
+This trade-off was made to support faster iteration and easier debugging during early-stage development.

-For production-level implementations, a continuous ground plane (polygon pour) is recommended to improve RF performance, reduce noise coupling, and enhance signal integrity.
+For production-level designs, a full ground plane is recommended to improve RF performance, reduce noise coupling, and enhance overall signal integrity.

-Ground optimization is intentionally left open for future hardware revisions.
+---

+## Power Supply Considerations

+For optimal RF measurement accuracy, a clean power source such as a battery or high-quality power bank is recommended instead of a laptop USB port.

+Laptop USB power may introduce switching noise and ground contamination, which can degrade RF signal purity and measurement stability.

 ---